 Rear door toward the roof line

-Set the swing-door end facing the eave your crew is working to align your walk-in loading with the ground-throw path.
+Set the swing-door end facing the eave where the crew is working to align walk-in loading with the ground-throw path.

 Surface protection